Activate (Discovered Inspectors) - When Discovered Inspectors are activated, they become Active Inspectors and move under the Active Inspectors tab.

-Quick Views - A Liongard feature that allows users to save data table views that have been filtered and sorted to easily recreate the view when returning to the Inspector.
+Quick Views - A Liongard feature that allows users to save filtered and/or sorted data table views so they can easily recreate the view when returning to the Inspector.

-Remote Inspection - Inspections that are happening on a server or device other than where the Agent is installed.
+Remote Inspection - Inspections happening on a server or device other than where the Agent is installed.

-Reports - A Liongard feature used to create reports using data gathered by System Inspectors.
+Reports - A Liongard feature used to create reports from data gathered by System Inspectors.

 Self-Hosted Agent - Similar to the On-Premises Agent, but installed in an MSP's data center and used for Liongard Environments that do not have an On-Premises server available to install an On-Premises Agent.
 Self-Hosted Agents can be used for multiple "serverless" Environments.

 System(s) - A cloud-based system, network device, application & service, or endpoint.

 Access Point - A device that allows wireless-equipped computers and other devices to communicate with a wired network.